Measles Outbreak – March 28, 2025

-The Texas Department of State Health Services is reporting an outbreak of measles in the South Plains region of Texas.
-At this time, 146 cases have been identified since late January.
-Twenty of the patients have been hospitalized.
+The Texas Department of State Health Services is reporting an outbreak of measles in the South Plains and Panhandle regions of Texas.
+At this time, 400 cases have been identified since late January.
+Forty-one of the patients have been hospitalized.

 There has been one fatality in a school-aged child who lived in the outbreak area.
-The child was not vaccinated.
+The child was not vaccinated and had no known underlying conditions.

 Due to the highly contagious nature of this disease, additional cases are likely to occur in the outbreak area and the surrounding communities.
 DSHS is working with local health departments to investigate the outbreak.